Ontario College Advanced Diploma | 7 semesters | Barrydowne Campus

 Books & Supplies

-The cost of books and supplies for Year 1 is approximately $2,600.
+The cost of books and supplies for Year 1 is approximately $1,000.
 This is the best information available at the time of publishing to the website and is subject to change.
+Students must supply scrub suit(s) and suitable footwear (running shoes) for lab classes and clinical placement.

-Note: Students are encouraged to obtain a portable computed device-laptop or tablet for classes.
+Note: Students should have a portable computed device-laptop or tablet for classes.

-Graduates may find employment as a medical radiation technologist in diagnostic imaging departments in hospitals and independent health facilities.
+- Medical radiation technologists in diagnostic imaging departments in hospitals and independent health facilities.

 Furthering Your Studies